-Renting a house in Toronto is hot at the moment.
+Renting a house or condo in Toronto is hot at the moment.
 Vacancy rates are at all time lows.
 What this means to you is there are fewer rentals to select from, the good units go quickly, and landlords will have their pick of who they rent to.

 Properties typically go up for rent two months in advance of the lease start date.
 If you’re looking to move in September, you’re best to start your search July 1st and be ready to move quickly.